-- EPA arbitrarily attempts to limit its valuation of the social cost of methane to domestic-only effects.
-Not only is a global perspective both required under principles of rational decisionmaking and consistent with the standards of Circular A-4, but the methodology and models that EPA uses both cannot calculate an accurate domestic-only value and also ignore important ways in which the global impacts of climate change harm the United States.
-Furthermore, EPA inconsistently counts alleged costs or cost savings that will ultimately accrue to foreign owners and foreign customers of U.S. firms, even as it excludes climate impacts that will fall on U.S. citizens due to the global effects of climate change. - EPA arbitrarily discounts future climate effects at a 7% discount rate in addition to a 3% rate.
+- EPA arbitrarily limits the timespan for its analysis and so fails to capture all important costs and benefits.
+A longer timespan would confirm that the 2016 Rule remains massively cost-benefit justified. - EPA arbitrarily attempts to limit its valuation of the social cost of methane to domestic-only effects.
+Not only is a global perspective required under principles of rational decisionmaking, but the methodology and models that EPA uses cannot calculate an accurate domestic-only value. - EPA arbitrarily discounts future climate effects at a 7% discount rate in addition to a 3% rate.
 Applying a 7% discount rate to inter-generational effects is inconsistent with Circular A-4's requirements to distinguish social discount rates from rates based on private returns to capital; to make plausible assumptions; to adequately address uncertainty, especially over long time horizons; and to rely on the best available economic data and literature. - EPA arbitrarily fails to follow prescribed practices for dealing with uncertainty.
 Specifically, EPA fails to address uncertainty over catastrophic damages, tipping points, option value, and risk aversion (by, for example, giving appropriate weight to an estimate of the social cost of methane at the 95th percentile).
-By failing to run such sensitivity analyses, EPA overlooks how different (and more plausible) assumptions would change its cost-benefit calculation. - EPA hides behind the label of "interim values" to cherry-pick only those methodological revisions that advance its predetermined goal of a lower social cost of methane.
-Any update to the Interagency Working Group's 2016 estimates must fully engage with all the most up-to-date literature and with all the recommendations issued by the National Academies of Sciences. - EPA fails to appropriately value unquantified benefits to climate and public health.
+By failing to run such sensitivity analyses, EPA overlooks how different (and more plausible) assumptions would change its cost-benefit calculation. - EPA uses "interim values" of the social cost of methane that advance its predetermined goal of a lower social cost of methane.
+Any update to the Interagency Working Group's 2016 estimates must fully engage with all the most up-to-date literature and with all the recommendations issued by the National Academies of Sciences. - EPA fails to appropriately value unquantified foregone benefits to climate and public health.

-These critical failings completely undercut, and reverse the outcome of, the cost-benefit assessment that accompanies the proposed reconsideration, and underscores that the proposal is arbitrary and capricious.
+These critical failings completely undercut, and reverse the outcome of, the cost-benefit assessment that accompanies the proposed deregulation, and underscores that the proposal is arbitrary and capricious.

-1. EPA Arbitrarily Limits the Timespan for Its Analysis
+1. EPA Arbitrarily Limits the Timespan of Its Analysis